Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: From formulas to clausal sets

 Consider the clauses

-The clause $C_1$ is a loosely guarded clause; $C_2$ is not as $w$ and $y$ do not co-occur in any negative flat literal; $C_3$ is not neither since $f(y,x)$ and $f(x,y)$ are not compatible.
-A query clause is not necessarily guarded or loosely guarded, and vice-versa.
-For example, $C_1$ above is a query clause.
-However, $\lnot A(x,y) \lor B(f(x,y))$ is a (loosely) guarded clause but not a query clause, and $\lnot A_1(x,y) \lor \lnot A_2(y,z)$ is a query clause, but is not (loosely) guarded.
+The clause $C_1$ is a loosely guarded clause; $C_2$ is not as $w$ and $y$ do not co-occur in any negative flat literal; $C_3$ is not a loosely guarded clause either since $f(y,x)$ and $f(x,y)$ are not compatible.
+A query clause is not necessarily loosely guarded or vice-versa.
+For example, $C_1$ is a query clause; $\lnot A(x,y) \lor B(f(x,y))$ is a (loosely) guarded clause but not a query clause; and $\lnot A_1(x,y) \lor \lnot A_2(y,z)$ is a query clause, but not (loosely) guarded.

-We use \textsf{LG} to denote the class of loosely guarded clauses, and use \textsf{LGQ} to denote the class of query clauses and \textsf{LG} clauses. \textsf{LG} clauses are more expressive than the targeted guarded fragments.
-For example, $\lnot G(x) \lor A(f(x))$ is an \textsf{LG} clause but it does not belong to any of the guarded quantification fragments. \textbf{Fig. \ref{fig:gfs_gcs}} summarises the relationships of \textsf{BCQ}s, the targeted guarded fragments and the considered clausal classes, in which an upper node is more expressive than the adjacent one below it linked by a solid line.
+We use \textsf{LG} to denote the class of loosely guarded clauses, and \textsf{LGQ} to denote the class of both query and \textsf{LG} clauses.
+The class of \textsf{LG} clauses is more expressive than the guarded quantification fragments.
+For example, $\lnot G(x) \lor A(f(x))$ is an \textsf{LG} clause but it does not belong to the guarded quantification fragments. \textbf{Figure \ref{fig:gfs_gcs}} summarises the relationships between \textsf{BCQ}s, the guarded quantification fragments and the considered clausal classes.
+In \textbf{Figure \ref{fig:gfs_gcs}}, an upper node is more expressive than the one linked below it.